michellab/AMMo/README.md

-# allostery
+# AMMo

-This collection of a python library, command line scripts and tools is intended for easier Markov State Model building and comparison, using steered MD simulations to explore a larger conformational space.
+AMMo (Allostery in Markov Models) is a collection of a python library, command line scripts and tools, for assessing allosteric modulators.
+The main use for easier Markov State Model building and comparison, using steered MD simulations to explore a larger conformational space.
 Depending on how much customization is desired, there are 3 levels of tools available:

 <img src="data/structure.png" width=500>